vert-x3/vertx-awesome/README.md

 # vertx-awesome

-Vert.x Awesome is an list of awesome frameworks, libraries or other components for use with [Vert.x](https://github.com/eclipse/vert.x) version 3.
+Vert.x Awesome is an list of awesome frameworks, libraries or other components for use with or that use [Vert.x](https://github.com/eclipse/vert.x) version 3.

 If you want your component to appear here, send a pull request to this repository to add it.